 How to notify

-It is recommended that affected individuals be notified directly - by telephone, letter, email5 or in person.
-Indirect notification – such as information posted on the agency’s website, a public notice in a newspaper, or a media release – should generally only occur where the contact information of affected individuals is not known, or where direct notification is prohibitively expensive or could cause further harm (for example, by alerting a person who stole the laptop as to the value of the information on it).
+It is recommended that affected individuals be notified directly, eg by telephone, letter, email5 or in person.
+Indirect notification—eg by posting information on the agency’s website, placing a public notice in a newspaper, or by way of media release—should generally only be used where the contact information of affected individuals is not known, or where direct notification is prohibitively expensive or could cause further harm (for example, by alerting a person who stole a laptop as to the value of the information on it).

 What to say

-- information about the breach, including when it happened6
+- information about the breach, including when it happened

 - a description of what personal information has been disclosed